brumocas/Tiki_Taka_Toe_Game/Client/README.md

 - Sends and receives updates from the server regarding the game state.

 ## Requirements
+- Windows OS (it runs on linux, but with some deformations in the GUI, you can try it, but we recommend Windows OS )
 - Java Development Kit (JDK) installed on your system.
 - IntelliJ IDEA to avoid using terminal to run the application
 - Tiki Taka Toe game Server running on a specified host and port.

 ## How to Run
 ### Option: 1 (IDEA ide)